wp-plugins/dge-slideshow/readme.txt

 #### Before we reach 0.5

- * auto filters to select a preset when source matches particular regex.
  * show image title somewhere
  * Event handler to allow changing slides with left and right arrow keys.
  * Optionally display position in sequence and/or total images.